How to Deal with a Ransomware Attack: 5 Key Steps to Consider

 Nowadays, it has become easier more than ever to become a cyber-criminal.
 Ransomware kits can be bought on the Dark Web for less than $200.
 With these kits, cyber-criminals are leveraging fileless attacks that totally bypass all traditional antivirus and email protection systems.

-Also, make no mistake, with many organizations now prioritizing employees working from home, more and more workers are now being hit with phishing emails, thus facilitating the access to the back end of a business.
-In fact, 67% of ransomware attacks begin with a simple phishing email.
-Furthermore, contrary to popular beliefs, no single operating system is safer than another: Windows, MacOS, Android and iOS are all being hit. **
+Also, make no mistake, with many organizations now prioritizing employees working from home, more and more workers are now being hit with phishing emails, thus facilitating the access to the back end of a business, with 41% of incidents starting from a phishing email.
+Furthermore, contrary to popular beliefs, no single operating system is safer than another: Windows, MacOS, Android and iOS are all being hit.

 But paying the ransom is no guarantee that you will get your data back or prevent any other theft.
 Actually, your data is usually already up for sale on the Dark Web before they even ask you for the payment.
 Trying to recover without paying is never as simple as restoring from backups, even if they have not compromised them.
 You will need to treat your network and systems like scorched earth and reset all passwords and credentials.